Advanced Certificates ≫

 Some Nonprofit Management courses are approved for 37.5 CFRE certification points per course.
 Please review our individual course descriptions to determine which courses are approved.

-Our CAPS advisors go the extra mile to help you navigate your path and needs.
+Every CAPS student is paired with a Student Success Navigator at the time of admission to help you navigate your path and needs.
 We will provide you with the tools to make each moment spent on your education as valuable as possible.
 Students will receive:

 - career planning services to prepare you for opportunities after graduation;